top of page

 Breast Pump Flange Sizing Guide

-The most common complaints are discomfort with expressing and/or low output.
+The most common complaints are discomfort and/or low output.
 Over the years I have seen numerous times that finding the correct size flange can help decrease this discomfort and potentially increase output.

 Here is an article I wrote about why it is so important, plus more information on sizing

 I have been letting mums try out sizes in person since August 2020.
 I have also offered a video service for those who cannot come in person, as well as a lending service.
-I estimate that I see 5-10 mothers per week for sizing.
+I estimate that I see 5-10 mothers per week for sizing, so this information is based on seeing 100s, if not well over 1000, mothers.

 The information below is based on what I have seen and the feedback I have had over the years.